 The Royal Navy makes its third try to complete Operation Lucid.
 This involves "fireships," two old tankers (War Nizam and War African) filled with fuel oil.
 They are to be taken to Dutch ports and run into shipping there, with the intention of destroying barges assembled there for an invasion.
 The first attempt was scrubbed when the Nizam had engine troubles, the second due to the weather.
 On this attempt, escorting destroyer HMS Hambledon hits a mine near Folkestone, causing major damage and requiring it to be towed back to Chatham.
 Once again, the mission is scrubbed.

 Convoy FN 302 departs from Southend, Convoy FS 303 departs from Methil, Convoy OB 225 departs from Liverpool.

-Parts of Convoy WS 3 Fast ("Winston Special") loaded with troops for the Middle East depart from Scapa Flow, Liverpool, Londonderry and the Clyde.
+Parts of Convoy WS 3 Fast ("Winston Special") loaded with troops for the Middle East depart from Scapa Flow, Liverpool, Londonderry, and the Clyde.
 It has four troopships, the Georgic, Capetown Castle, Winchester Castle, and Orionsay.
-First stop is Freetown.
+The first stop is Freetown.

 US destroyer USS Livermore (DD 429, Lt.
 Commander Vernon Huber) is commissioned.

 The RAF bombs Aisha, a railway station on the Italian supply line heading from Djibouti to Addis Ababa, Abyssinia.

 Italian destroyers lay mines in the Sicilian Straits off Cape Bon.